slittorin/home-assistant-setup/README.md

      - `repo`.
      - `gists`.
    - Copy the token.
-2. Through the `File Editor` add-on, add the following to `.env` in `/srv/` (where TOKEN is the copied token, ensure that username and repository is correct):
+2. Through the `File Editor` add-on, add the following to `.env` in `/srv/` on HA-server (where TOKEN is the copied token, ensure that username and repository is correct):
    `GITHUB_CONNECT_STRING=https://TOKEN@github.com/slittorin/grafana-config`
 3. We do not need a .gitignore file as we want all files and directories to be pushed.
 4. Through the 'SSH & Web terminal' run the following in the `/srv/ha-grafana/json` directory (change your email and name to match your Github account, and ensure that all directories you want to add to Github are present):\